Portrait of Madame Moitessier

 Madame Moitessier is a portrait of Marie-Clotilde-Inès Moitessier (née de Foucauld) begun in 1844 and completed in 1856 by Jean-Auguste-Dominique Ingres.
-The portrait, which depicts Madame Moitessier seated, is now in the collection of the National Gallery in London, which acquired it in 1946.
+The portrait, which depicts Madame Moitessier seated, has been in the collection of the National Gallery in London since 1946.

-Madame Moitessier is also the title of a second portrait by Ingres, which depicts her standing; it was painted in 1851 and is now in the collection of the National Gallery of Art, Washington, D.C.
+Madame Moitessier is also the title of a second portrait by Ingres, which depicts her standing.
+That version was painted in 1851 and is in the collection of the National Gallery of Art, Washington, D.C.

 Subject

 1851 standing portrait (National Gallery of Art, Washington, D.C.)

 Marie-Clotilde-Inès de Foucauld (1821–1897) was the daughter of a French civil servant in the department of forests and waterways.
 In 1842 she married a widower twice her age, the rich banker and lace merchant Sigisbert Moitessier, thus becoming Madame Moitessier.
 In 1844 Ingres was approached by his longtime friend and former painting subject Charles Marcotte, who was one of Sigisbert Moitessier's colleagues, with the idea of painting Madame Moitessier's portrait.

 Reluctant at this stage in his career to accept portrait commissions—he considered portraiture to be a lower form of art than history painting—he initially refused Marcotte's request.
 However, when Ingres met Madame Moitessier, he was struck by her beauty and agreed to produce a portrait.
 Art critic Théophile Gautier, who watched during some of the painting sessions, agreed with Ingres, describing her beauty as the most regal, magnificent, stately and Junoesque that he had ever seen drawn.